jdonlan/java-dev/storage/sqlite_in_android.md

 db.update("articles", v, where, whereArgs);
 ```

+###delete()
-The delete method works the same as update, minus the updated values parameter.
+The delete method works identical same as update, without the updated values parameter, as delete statements cannot target individual fields, but only entire rows.